cheminfo/eln-graphql-server/README.md

 # eln-graphql-server

-GraphQL server for ELN data
+GraphQL server for ELN data.

+This is a work in progress.